 Your oven is designed to operate quietly and automatically.
-To operate the oven, turn the OVEN SET knob to a setting above 300°F. After 30-90 seconds, the oven burner will ignite and burn until the set temperature is reached.
-The oven burner will continue to cycle on and off as necessary to maintain the oven at the temperature indicated by the OVEN SET knob.
+To operate the oven, turn the OVEN SET knob to BAKE and the OVEN TEMP knob to a setting above 300°F. After 30-90 seconds, the oven burner will ignite and burn until the set temperature is reached.
+The oven burner will continue to cycle on and off as necessary to maintain the oven at the temperature indicated by the OVEN TEMP knob.

-To check ignition of the broil burner, turn the OVEN SET knob to BROIL .
+To check ignition of the broil burner, turn the OVEN SET knob to BROIL and the OVEN TEMP knob to BROIL.
 After 30-90 seconds, the broil burner will ignite.